HOW TO HAVE FUN WHEN HIKING IN THE RAIN

 Hiking the Pacific Northwest or traveling to wetter climes abroad?
 Don’t forget waterproof gloves and snoods to help repel water and prevent cold, chapped hands.

 By now, you know what you need to keep YOU warm and dry.
 But a hiker without a backpack full of gear is just out for a stroll.
+What to pack for a day hike can make the difference between a fun day out, and a miserable (or even dangerous one).

 The gear you need to keep the rest of your stuff dry includes: